 Some people say Merlot is just a lighter version of Cabernet Sauvignon, but I disagree.
 Merlot to me has always been cherries dipped in bittersweet chocolate.
 Lush and silky, this wine can be quite the seductress.

-Many regions, particularly Australia and Canada blend Cabernet Sauvignon and Merlot to produce something called Cabernet Merlot.
+Many regions, particularly Australia and Canada, blend Cabernet Sauvignon and Merlot to produce something called Cabernet Merlot.
 Cabernet Merlot combines Cabernet Sauvignon’s masculinity with Merlot’s charming plushness.
-This is a great blend for banquet meals as it combines a lot of different flavours that people seem to enjoy in wine.
+This is an excellent blend for banquet meals as it combines a lot of different flavours that people seem to enjoy in a wine.

 When to serve Merlot